-Anglo-Saxon Craft Activities - Living Like An Anglo-Saxon
+Anglo-Saxon Craft Activities for Kids - Living Like An Anglo-Saxon

 Updated: 4 days ago

-In 410AD the Romans had conquered Britain but their Empire was struggling and soon the Roman Army abandoned Britain and left it's people to fend for themselves.
+In 410AD the Romans had conquered Britain but their Empire was struggling.
+Soon the Roman Army abandoned Britain and left it's people to fend for themselves.
 This was perfect for the Anglo-Saxon tribes who sailed across the North Sea, invaded Britain and settled in Kent (the Jutes), East Anglia (the Angles) and Wessex, Essex, Sussex and Middlesex (the Saxons).

 Check out the fun craft activities below to learn more about Anglo-Saxon settlements and the way they lived: